-5 ways to encourage your child’s participation in household chores
+7 ways to encourage your child’s participation in household chores

 1. Preference to age-appropriate activities

-Kids can stay helping with household chores from the age of two.
+Kids can stay helping with household work from the age of two.
 Make children do chores according to their age.
 Toddlers with their cute tiny hands can put up their toys, fill the pet’s plates, and put clothes in the hamper.

 Young and older teens can make their tables, clean their rooms, wash the dishes, collect trash, and tidy their lawns.
-Teen children doing household chores can make them individually fit person to move out and lead their life rather than depending on their parents because doing household chores makes them learn critical life skills, they should also keep up with self-hygiene tasks.
+Teen children doing household chores can make them individually fit person to move out and lead their life rather than depending on their parents because doing home chores makes them learn critical life skills, they should also keep up with self-hygiene tasks.

 2. Cut down too much correction and criticism

-Asking children to do the household chores can be a challenging task for the kids.
-Understand children emotionally and don’t force house chores on kids which need a lot of correction.
+Asking children to do the daily chores can be a challenging task for the kids.
+Understand children emotionally and don’t force household work on kids which need a lot of correction.
 Make them do simple work in the beginning, encourage them when they do the chores and do not criticize them if they break something.
 Keep your expectations realistic on them don’t pile up work on them.
 Children always tend to seek attention a positive approach makes them work well.
 Break down the chores into small tasks as kids don’t focus much while they work, give them rewards and encourage them.
 Be supportive of your kids and give them compliments!

 3. Have reasonable expectations

-Before starting the chores always make a to-do list with the kids, teach them how to do the planned tasks, and keep time limits, as they get more competitive and would complete the work faster.
+Before starting the chores always make a house chores list with the kids, teach them how to do the planned tasks, and keep time limits, as they get more competitive and would complete the work faster.
 Don’t make chores their punishment understand that the child is helping with chores and it is not their entire responsibility.
 Else they would feel doing chores is a negative thing, instead making them understand that doing these chores is a positive thing and it’s a way to contribute to the family.
 Avoid reacting negatively to your kids, be kind and appreciate them.

 Ways to encourage your child's participation in household chores